franela/pocketci/README.md

 ## Portable CI runner

-1. Start the service: `dagger up -m github.com/franela/pocketci/module serve -p 8080:8080`
+1. Start the service: `dagger call -m github.com/franela/pocketci/module@pocketci-agent serve --src https://github.com/franela/pocketci#pocketci-agent up`
 2. Expose it to the internet (you can use the likes of `ngrok` to expose local endpoints)
 3. Connect your repository by setting up a webhook in your VCS (github is the only supported at the moment)
 4. Write a hooks.yaml file that triggers a dagger command on every commit to the main branch.
 For example on a github repo: